 Meanwhile, Athos is holy ground.
 Although this area sits within Greece, Athos is an autonomous state.

 Unfortunately, female travellers are not permitted to enter the monasteries of Mount Athos.
 It is said that the Virgin Mary once walked along these shores and claimed beautiful Athos for herself.

-The closest that we can get to them by land is the port town of Ouranoupoli.
+The closest that women travellers can get to them by land is the port town of Ouranoupoli.
 From there, it is possible to take a boat tour that sails around the circumference of the region and allows you to see Athos from the water.

-The boat must keep a set distance (500m) from the shores, so as not to taint the holy ground with our feminine wiles!
-If you are a female traveller considering whether you can stuff a sock down your pants, put on a gruff voice, and infiltrate Athos as Melvin, think again – several female travellers have actually been caught and arrested because of this!
+The boat must keep a set distance (500m) from the shores, so as not to taint the holy ground with feminine wiles!
+If you are a female traveller considering whether you can stuff a sock down your pants, put on a gruff voice, and infiltrate Athos as Melvin, think again.
+Several female travellers have actually been caught and arrested because of this!

 Taking a Tour

 A boat tour is the best way to visit Mount Athos.
 Various local companies organise daily tours from Ouranoupoli.
 The boats sail around the Athos peninsula and provide information on the history of the monasteries as they go.

 What to Expect on a Mount Athos Tour

 Many also boast glass bottoms that enable you to see the beautiful tropical fish that reside beneath the warm waters of Halkidiki.
 The tours typically also have another stopping point.
 For instance, nearby Ammouliani island, or the picturesque town of Ierissos